DeanHazineh/DFlat/readme.md

 - (v3) Memory problems?
 Gradient checkpointing is added throughout reducing memory when using DFlat.
 - (v3) You can now donwload this package from the PyPi Index!
 - (v3) Datasets and pre-trained models are now downloaded when called insetad of during install.
 Models are now initialized by their name instead of by paths to config files.
 - (v2) This repository is the home for the new and maintained version of DFlat.
 It replaces DFlat-Tensorflow.
-- (v2) Note that this package is no longer a direct port of pytorch-tensorflow but is a complete rewrite (re-)released in February 2024.
+Note that this package is no longer a direct port of DFlat-tensorflow but is a complete rewrite (re-)released in February 2024.
 I recommend switching!
-- (v2) The structure of the software is completely revamped and the algorithms used throughout are not the same as before.
-The original pytorch version (now deprecated) is archived and kept as a branch.
+The structure of the software is completely revamped and the algorithms used throughout are not the same as before.
+The initial pytorch port (now deprecated) is archived and kept as a branch.

 ## Usage and Documentation